-All the more reason to care about diversity in retail!
-Not only will doing so positively affect your business, failing to do so is at best a missed opportunity and will at worst lead to serious PR disasters like the ones pictured above and severely affect how your customer base as well as potential employees perceive your company.
+All the more reason to care about diversity in retail.
+Not only will doing so positively affect your business, failing to do so is a missed opportunity at best.
+And at worst it will lead to serious PR disasters like the ones pictured above, and severely affect how your customer base and potential employees perceive your company.

 About the Author:

 Nicole Shephard spends a lot of time thinking about how businesses can be more inclusive, both in their workforce and in facing their customers.
 In her research, writing, and consulting, she combines a critical academic angle with extensive experience from IT and HR roles.
 Read her other articles here and share your thoughts and questions about diversity in retail in the comments below.